ayoolaolafenwa/PixelLib/README.md

 ```python
 segment_image.segmentImage("path_to_image", output_image_name = "output_image_path", show_boxes = True)
 ```
-This is the code to perform instance segmentation on an image and it takes three parameters.
+This is the code to perform instance segmentation on an image and it takes three parameters:

 *path_to_image:* The path to the image to be predicted by the model.

 *output_image_name:* The path to save the segmentation result.
 It will be saved in your current working directory.